vncnz/vue-notifier/README.md

 # vue-notifier

-Vuejs 2.X component to show sequential notifications.
+Vuejs 2.X component to show sequential notifications via bus events.
+Notification component is /src/components/Notifier.vue and in this example project /src/components/eventBus.js is the bus Notifier is listeing on.

 See the [DEMO](https://codepen.io/vncnz/pen/yGvbJE).

 ## Project setup